NextronSystems/thor-manual/signatures/sigma.rst

 Scores
 ^^^^^^

-The :ref:`score<signatures/scores:Scoring>` of a Sigma match is based on the Sigma rule's level:
+The :ref:`score<signatures/scores:Scoring>` of a Sigma match is based on the Sigma rule level:

  - Level low translates to score 40
  - Level medium translates to score 50